Chapter 3772-15 Independent Testing Laboratories

 (B) Ensure that testing and support procedures are performed consistently at all laboratory locations;

-(C) Maintain its national accreditation.
-If the national accreditation is not renewed, or revoked or terminated in any way the commission shall be notified immediately;
+(C) Maintain accreditation from a reputable accrediting body to International Organization for Standardization (ISO) standards 17020 and 17025, and any other standards as required by the commission.
+If accreditation is not renewed, or is revoked or terminated in any way, the commission shall be notified immediately;

 (D) Make available to the commission, upon request, all policies, procedures and records of the independent test laboratory;